Pranshu820/Ibrat-Innovations-Quiz-App/README.md

 # Ayurveda-Quiz-App

-* This is the Quiz app made for the Ayurveda House Private Limited Assignment.
+* This is the Quiz app made for the Ibrat Innovations and Ayurveda House Private Limited Assignment.